(No ratings)

 Kidneys are important organs, and peritoneal dialysis can be vital for those with renal dysfunction.
 Peritoneal dialysis may be a more convenient alternative to hemodialysis, which requires going into a clinic.

-Dr. Catherine Rose Kavanagh, MD graduated from Penn State College of Medicine in 2013.
+Dr. Catherine R. Kavanagh, MD graduated from Penn State College of Medicine in 2013.
 She completed residency at Steven and Alexandra Cohen Children's Medical Center.
 She is certified by the Pediatrics and has a state license in New York.

 Medical School: Penn State College of Medicine (2013)